Business Continuity Exercise Planning Example

-Conducting Business Continuity (BC) exercises are a well-known means of validating BC plans and engaging an organization in assessing their response to business disruptive events.
-One of the biggest challenges of planning a meaningful exercise that engages participants and results in a renewed understanding of recovery roles and improvements to the plan, is to construct a fresh, relevant, and plausible exercise scenario.
+Conducting Business Continuity Planning (BCP) exercises are a well-known means of validating BCP plans and engaging an organization in assessing their response to business disruptive events.
+One of the biggest challenges of planning a meaningful exercise that engages participants and results in a renewed understanding of recovery roles and improvements to the BCP plan, is to construct a fresh, relevant, and plausible exercise scenario.

 A scenario is “fresh” when it is different, and something not previously considered.
 Too many exercises have exhausted simple fire, power outage, and weather event scenarios.
 These common recurring scenarios discourage and limit meaningful participation, which may no longer yield new and useful results.

 Next, a scenario is “relevant” when it is appropriate to the current context of an organization’s business and operational environment.
 Obtaining a good understanding of the organization’s environment is essential for constructing a relevant and meaningful scenario.
 For example, a loss of IT infrastructure for a financial trading operation is vastly more relevant than the loss of water to its operating facility.
 Once this understanding has been obtained, the scenario’s events must impact key functionality and dependencies to provoke real thinking for improved recoverability.